personium/website/src/contributor/README.md

 | #appdev | Application development using Personium |
 | #dev | Development of Personium itself |

-## Document deficiency / improvement
+## Document maintenance and improvement

 Please refer to the following documents when you point out the deficiency and improve the Personium document.